AdobeDocs/marketo-learn.en/help/fundamentals/organizational-structure-learn.md

 ---
-title: - Learning about defining your marketing organization struc… (Titles should be no more than 60 characters)
+title: - Learning about defining your marketing organization structure
 description: To win in today’s shifting digital marketing landscape, you need a team that can respond to the evolving challenges marketers face every day.
-Learn about ways … (Descriptions should be between 60 and 160 characters)
 role: User
 level: Beginner
 kt: 10733